Oakwood School, Morgan Hill: Athletics

-Oakwood offers Varsity and JV sports including Basketball, Volleyball, Soccer, Cross Country, Track and Field, Tennis, Golf, and Swimming, and participates in the Mission Trail Athletic League (MTAL).
+Oakwood offers Varsity and JV sports including Basketball, Volleyball, Soccer, Cross Country, Track and Field, Tennis, Wrestling, Golf, and Swimming, and participates in the Mission Trail Athletic League (MTAL).
 More than 70% of students are members of at least one sports team beginning in their freshman year.
-Oakwood plays competitively in several sports, and advances to the Central Coast Section (CCS) playoffs.
+Oakwood plays competitively in several sports, and advances to the Central Coast Section (CCS) playoffs regularly.
+The Varsity Boys Basketball program won the school’s first CCS team championship in 2023 and advanced to the Elite Eight in the State of California.

 Advanced Placement

 Oakwood offers a large number of AP classes.
 The overwhelming majority of students take one or more AP classes a year (with the exception of freshmen).
-Such classes include AP Art (2D and 3D), AP Spanish, AP French, AP Environmental Science, AP Physics, AP Chemistry, AP Government, AP European History, and AP US History.
+Such classes include AP Art (2D and 3D), AP Spanish, AP French, AP Environmental Science, AP Physics, AP Chemistry, AP Government, AP European History, AP US History, and AP Computer Science.
 These classes often qualify students for college credits at the college level.